Geeksltd/MSharp.Docs/Basics/VSIX.md

 ![Image](images/Intellisens6.jpeg)

-then Intellisense VSIX shows the code file in the peeker, so during generating file you can see a progress bar in top of displayed empty peeker.
+Then Intellisense VSIX shows the code file in the peeker, so during generating file you can see a progress bar in top of displayed empty peeker.

 ![Image](images/Intellisens2.jpeg)